 LEARNING AT THE GROWING EDGE

-Through Project Citizen, eighth-grade students begin to see themselves as changemakers by identifying local issues and proposing real policy solutions.
-They examine complex issues and take meaningful action, which are foundational to becoming engaged global citizens.
+Across the curriculum and through their Middle School years, students learn to be respectful of and empathetic toward others and their experiences.
+They are frequently encouraged to collaborate to achieve a common goal and promote positive change in their local and global communities.
+Through Project Citizen, eighth-grade history students begin to see themselves as changemakers by identifying local issues and proposing real policy solutions.
+They examine complex issues and take meaningful action, foundations for becoming engaged global citizens.

-Social-emotional learning (SEL) helps Middle School students build the self-awareness, empathy, and character needed to form positive relationships and make responsible decisions.
-Through tools like the Wellness Wheel, students reflect on the seven dimensions of wellness and learn how to prioritize balance, develop healthy habits, and bring a deeper sense of purpose and care into their daily lives.
+By intentionally developing skills related to social-emotional learning (SEL) and a robust wellness curriculum, Middle School students build the self-awareness, empathy, and character needed to form positive relationships and make responsible decisions.
+In fourth grade, for example, students implement strategies and techniques to strengthen their confidence and self-worth.
+Utilizing tools like the Wellness Wheel, students reflect on the seven dimensions of wellness and learn how to develop healthy habits, prioritize balance, and bring a deeper sense of purpose and care into their daily lives.

 WHAT LEARNING LOOKS LIKE

-With a focus on inquiry, creativity, and hands-on learning, the Middle School fosters extended, experiential, and collaborative classroom experiences that expand students’ knowledge and enable them to make connections to the world around them.
-With this in mind, collaborative opportunities are carefully structured to leverage student voices.
-Across all disciplines, teachers provide copious feedback and frequently encourage students to revise their thinking, not just edit their work.
+With a focus on inquiry, creativity, and hands-on learning, Middle School students engage in varied learning experiences and purposeful collaboration to expand their knowledge, leverage their voices, and make connections to the world around them.
+Learning is active, connected, and supported by a network of trusted adults who know and celebrate each student.
+Across all disciplines, teachers provide frequent feedback and consistently encourage students to revise their thinking, not just edit their work.

-The daily schedule provides age-appropriate opportunities for innovative teaching and learning.
+The daily schedule provides age-appropriate opportunities for innovative teaching and meaningful learning.
 All Middle School students enjoy two outside recesses daily, which research has indicated are essential not only to health, but also to effective learning.
-Every day, Collaborative Work Periods enable students to work with teachers or peers, or independently.
+Every day, students have opportunities to meet and work with teachers or peers, or independently, during Collaborative Work Periods.

-The Middle School advisory program guarantees that every child has at least one adult at school who knows him or her well and serves as both advisor and advocate.
-Middle School students begin their day in advisory, where they can connect with faculty advisors and get academic advice.
-In order to succeed, students must first feel a strong sense of belonging to a community that values who they are.
-This begins in advisory and extends to all aspects of school life.
+The Middle School advisory program guarantees that every child has at least one adult at school who knows them well and serves as both advisor and advocate.
+Middle School students begin their day in advisory where they connect with faculty advisors and can get academic advice.
+To succeed, students must feel connected to a community that values who they are.
+This sense of belonging, grounded in advisory, extends to all aspects of school life.

-During extended advisor periods, Middle School students engage in a curriculum designed to help them build the social and emotional skills they need to be productive students and members of the MKA community.
-These include understanding their own emotions, relating to others, seeing and valuing different perspectives, conveying empathy, and communicating effectively.
-Students learn and practice these skills regularly so that they can better understand themselves and develop meaningful relationships.
+During dedicated advisor periods, Middle School students engage in a curriculum intentionally designed to help them build the social and emotional skills they need to be productive students and members of the MKA community.
+These skills include understanding their own emotions, relating to others, seeing and valuing different perspectives, conveying empathy, and communicating effectively.
+Students learn and practice these skills regularly so they can better understand themselves, develop meaningful relationships, and contribute to their communities as confident lifelong learners and change agents.

 Middle School at MKA is where confidence takes root and character is shaped.
 In a community that values kindness and courage, our students begin to lead with open minds, growing hearts, and a vision for a future they can inspire.Carlaina Bell, Ed.D.Head of Middle School